helmutbolow/sudoku/README.md

 You should see a Sudoku grid with buttons to load a sample, clear, and solve.

+## Private Repo Previews

+This repo is private.
+Every push and PR builds a downloadable preview artifact:

+- Push to `main`: see Actions → "Deploy static content to Pages" → latest run → download the `site` artifact.
+- Pull requests: the "PR Preview" workflow uploads an artifact and comments on the PR with a link to the run.

 ## Contributing

 See `CONTRIBUTING.md` for guidelines and coding style.